-Community resources are available in most communities across the nation.
-Larger cities generally have more established resources than smaller communities.
-Every community is different.
-Community resources can be essential components of a successful discharge plan.
+Community resources are available in most communities across the nation; though, every community is different.
+These resources can be essential components of a successful treatment plan.
 Your treatment team will work with you to determine what is available near your home and what you will need to have a successful discharge to home.

-Below are listed some of the community resources available in the Salt Lake City area.
-These may provide a guideline that may help you find resources in your area as well.
+Below are some of the community resources available in the Salt Lake City area.
+These may provide a guideline to help you find resources in your area as well.

 Brain Injury Association of Utah